robin-raymond/zax.io/pointers.md

 funcUsingPointer final : ()(myInteger : Integer *) = {
     // functions that take a `myInteger` pointer may be sent a
     // pointer to nothing and depending on the assumptions of the function
-    // a pointer check of nothing might be desired/required if !myInteger
+    // a pointer check of nothing might be desired or required if !myInteger
         return